Global encyclopedia of official hallmarks

 There are marks for an infinite variety of objects.

 Thanks to our hallmark dictionary, you will be able to access an infinite quantity of information about silverware and gold objects:

 Jewels: necklaces, earrings, rings, wedding bands, signet rings, bracelets, brooches, pendants, jewellery sets, etc.

 Watches and clocks: watches, pocket watches, clocks, grandfather clocks, etc.

-China and silverware: place settings, forks, knives, spoons, plates, glasses, crystal, platters, trays, candlesticks, tea services, etc.
+Silverware: place settings, forks, knives, spoons, plates, glasses, cups, platters, trays, candlesticks, tea services, etc.